-Records of low-level concerns should be reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and responded to.
+Records of low-level concerns will be periodically reviewed so that potential patterns of concerning, problematic or inappropriate behaviour can be identified and responded to.

 Where a pattern of behaviour is identified, the Head of Centre should decide on a course of action.
 This might be internal disciplinary procedures, or referral to the LADO if the harm threshold is met.

 The Head of Centre must consider if any wider cultural issues in school that enabled the behaviour to occur and if appropriate policies could be revised or extra training delivered to minimise the risk of recurrence.
-The rationale for all decisions and actions taken must be recorded.
+Such monitoring will address circumstances of unrelated incidents involving more than one individual indicate an institutional issue.